Select Page

 About Ana Mira

-Ana Mira is a researcher, artist, professor, and writer in the fields of dance, art, and philosophy.
-She studied embodied practices, contemporary dance, and Chi Kung independently in Europe, the United Kingdom, and the United States.
-She holds a Ph.D. in Philosophy (Aesthetics) from the School of Social Sciences and Humanities, NOVA University Lisbon (2014), under the guidance of the philosopher José Gil, with the thesis Silence, potency and gesture: a body in dance, during which she was a visiting scholar at CRMEP – Center for Research in Modern European Philosophy /Kingston University (UK) and a research fellow of Foundation for Science and Technology (http://run.unl.pt/handle/10362/14026).
+Ana Mira, a researcher, artist, professor, and writer in dance, art, and philosophy, has cultivated her expertise through international study and research.
+Her journey has taken her to Europe and the United States, where she studied embodied practices, contemporary dance, and Chi Kung independently.
+Her academic achievements include a PhD in Philosophy (Aesthetics) from the School of Social Sciences and Humanities, NOVA University Lisbon (2014), under the guidance of the philosopher José Gil.
+During her doctoral studies, she was a visiting scholar at CRMEP – Center for Research in Modern European Philosophy /Kingston University (UK) and a research fellow of the FCT – Foundation for Science and Technology (http://run.unl.pt/handle/10362/14026).

-Her dance and philosophy research projects have been supported by the Portuguese Foundation for Science and Technology (2009/2013), Calouste Gulbenkian Foundation (2007), Portuguese Ministry of Culture (2002/2003), and Portuguese Institute of Sport and Youth (1997).
-These fellowships allowed her to study at CRMEP – Center for Research in Modern European Philosophy /Kingston University and Independent Dance (UK); Performance Studies Department /Tisch School of the Arts – New York University, Lincoln Center for the Performing Arts, Movement Research and Trisha Brown Dance Company (USA); Dans Studio Pauline de Groot (NL) and Dance Exchange /Russell Dumas (FR).
+Ana Mira’s research projects in dance and philosophy have garnered significant support and recognition.
+Her work was funded by institutions such as the Portuguese Foundation for Science and Technology (2009/2013), the Calouste Gulbenkian Foundation (2007), the Portuguese Ministry of Culture (2002/2003), and the Portuguese Institute of Sport and Youth (1997).
+These fellowships have not only facilitated her studies at renowned institutions such as CRMEP – Center for Research in Modern European Philosophy /Kingston University and Independent Dance (UK); Performance Studies Department /Tisch School of the Arts – New York University, Lincoln Center for the Performing Arts, Movement Research and Trisha Brown Dance Company (USA); Dans Studio Pauline de Groot (NL) and Dance Exchange /Russell Dumas (FR) but also underscored the significance of her research in the academic and artistic communities.

-Her latest dance, art and philosophy essays include: Para una presencia del ritmo en la escritura de Nijinski (Rhuthmos, 2020), Caminha a tua vida: a autobiografia como acto crítico em Still/Here de Bill T. Jones (1994) (Vendaval, 2019), Poema-acontecimento, um encontro entre a palavra e o corpo (Nuisis Zobop e Instituto de Filosofia da Universidade do Porto, 2019), Contornos de inexistência: uma leitura da peça coreográfica I AM HERE, de João Fiadeiro (2003) (Teatro Municipal do Porto /INCM, 2018).
+Her latest dance, art and philosophy essays include: Do silêncio do corpo, na dança e filosofia (Cegraf UFG, 2023); Corpo e cidade: um estudo sobre o comum e os undercommons nas Acções de Eleonora Fabião (Húmus, 2023); The feet understand: O filme ABCDEFG, de Russell Dumas (1994) (Arte da Cena, 2020); Para una presencia del ritmo en la escritura de Nijinski (Rhuthmos, 2020); Caminha a tua vida: a autobiografia como acto crítico em Still/Here de Bill T. Jones (1994) (Vendaval, 2019); Poema-acontecimento, um encontro entre a palavra e o corpo (Nuisis Zobop e Instituto de Filosofia da Universidade do Porto, 2019); Contornos de inexistência: uma leitura da peça coreográfica I AM HERE, de João Fiadeiro (2003) (Teatro Municipal do Porto /INCM, 2018); Afectivo Primitivo, um estudo sobre a potência do corpo que dança a partir de Nietzsche segundo Deleuze (Nuisis Zobop e Instituto de Filosofia da Universidade do Porto, 2017).

 My research aims to investigate the emergence of new possibilities of life, other sensibilities and communities, which can be expressed through the making of dance art and writing.